chatwork/charts/slime/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+## Difference from raw chart

+[raw chart](https://github.com/chatwork/charts/tree/master/raw) is is very useful, but it is too flexible and can be difficult to write if you are not used to helm.
+Therefore, this chart has some format for writing.
+If it is a simple `deployment` + `service` + `ingress`, this chart is surely easier to write than `raw chart`, but it does not allow you to define any resources(CRDS, cert-manager,...) freely.

+Use each charts as needed or use them together.

 ## Configuration

 The following table lists the configurable parameters of the slime chart and their default values.